Robert Ludwig Kahn: Academic career and research interests

 Kahn worked at the University of Washington in Seattle from 1948 to 1962, starting as Acting Instructor of German Language and Literature, becoming Assistant Professor in 1955 and Associate Professor in 1960.
 In 1961–1962, he held a fellowship of the Alexander von Humboldt Foundation for research at the Deutsches Literaturarchiv Marbach in Marbach am Neckar.
 During this time, he and his family lived in Stuttgart and became friends with Jewish literary scholar and philosopher Käte Hamburger.
-From 1962 until his death in 1970, Kahn was Professor of German at Rice University in Houston, Texas, where he served as Chairman of the Department of Foreign Languages in 1963–64 and as Chairman of the Department of Germanics from 1964 until 1970, when he was replaced after controversy on his leadership, related to political disagreements with colleagues.
+From 1962 until his death in 1970, Kahn was Professor of German at Rice University in Houston, where he served as Chairman of the Department of Foreign Languages in 1963–64 and as Chairman of the Department of Germanics from 1964 until 1970, when he was replaced after controversy on his leadership, related to political disagreements with colleagues.
 In February 1970, Kahn was offered a professorship at the University of Florida, but declined the post because he felt he could not leave his students at Rice.